Derek Bentley: Early life

 Bentley was born to William and Lilian Bentley, who raised their family in Blackfriars, London.
 He had one brother and two sisters.
-At his birth, it was discovered that he was the first of twins; the other infant was still-born.
+At his birth, it was discovered that he was the first of twins; the other infant was stillborn.
 Another sister, along with his aunt and grandmother, died in The Blitz.
 In infancy, Derek survived pneumonia.
 At age 4, he fell onto concrete from the back of a parked truck and appeared to have an epileptic seizure.
 He suffered from severe headaches and petit mal seizures, which caused him to lose track of time.
 His parents reported that he had three additional grand mal seizures, including one in which they said he nearly died of choking.

 In 1944, Bentley entered Norbury Manor Secondary Modern School, after failing the eleven-plus examination.
-In 1948, at age 15, he was found to have an IQ score of 66, indicating a mental age of 10 years and 4 months. .His reading age was 4.5 years; that is, he was illiterate.
+In 1948, at age 15, he was found to have an IQ score of 66, indicating a mental age of 10 years and 4 months.
+His reading age was 4.5 years; that is, he was illiterate.

 In March 1948, he and another boy were arrested for theft.
 Bentley was sentenced to serve three years at Kingswood Approved School near Bristol.
 Christopher Craig also attended the school.

 At the Child Guidance Clinic near Kingswood, Bentley's IQ score was found to be 77.
 Kingswood staff reported that he was "lazy, indifferent, voluble and of the 'wise guy' type"; a court described him as "indifferent, smug, self-satisfied and ready to tell tales".
 He was examined twice by EEG: a reading on 16 November 1949 indicated he was an epileptic and a reading on 9 February 1950 was "abnormal".
 After his arrest in November 1952, further IQ tests were administered at Brixton Prison.
 He was described as "borderline feeble-minded", with a verbal score of 71, a performance IQ of 87 and a full scale IQ of 77.
 Bentley was discovered to still be "quite illiterate".
 The prison medical officer said he "cannot even recognise or write down all the letters of the alphabet".

 Bentley was released from Kingswood on 28 July 1950, a year early, though he was told that he would remain under the care of Kingswood until 29 September 1954.
 He was a recluse for the rest of 1950, rarely venturing out of the house until January 1951.

 In March 1951, he was hired by a moving company but, in May 1952, injured his back and had to leave the job.
 In May 1952, he was hired by the Croydon Corporation as a refuse collector; one month later, he was demoted to street sweeper and the following month, he was fired.
 He was still unemployed at the time of his final arrest.